-Atmospheric weihnachtsmärkte (Christmas markets) spring up all over Munich’s Old Town, churches and cathedrals are filled with holiday singing and organ recitals, and Munich’s shopping streets are decked out in sparkling Christmas decoration.
+If you are spending the holiday season in Munich, you are in for a real treat.
+Atmospheric weihnachtsmärkte (Christmas markets) spring up all over Munich’s Old Town, churches and cathedrals are filled with holiday singing and organ recitals, and Munich’s shopping streets are decked out in sparkling lights.
 And all that with the romantic backdrop of the snow-capped Alps.
-Munich offers German Christmas at its finest.

 What’s the holiday season without Christmas carols?
-One of the most atmospheric spots to listen to German Christmas music is the impressive Frauenkirche (Church of Our Lady).
-Its twin towers are a landmark of Munich's skyline.
+One of the best spots to listen to German Christmas music is the impressive Frauenkirche (Church of Our Lady).
+Its twin towers are a landmark of Munich's impressive skyline.

 It is set-up every November through January in Munich’s famous shopping district at Karlspatz Square.
 Bring the kids during the day or come here with a date to glide under the stars at night with chill music and a light show.
 You can treat yourself to a warm mug of heiße schokolade (hot chocolate) from the booths surrounding the ice rink to warm up.